Solutions for automated cladding operations used in manufacturing and maintenance

 Many industrial processes cause damage to piping and fittings by the continuous assault of corrosive and abrasive media.
 In oil and gas production for example, components are severely eroded by the friction of sand; chemical apparatuses suffer from direct contact with aggressive substances.
 These phenomena are often boosted by elevated process temperature and pressure.

 To increases the durability of these highly exposed parts, their surfaces are protected by cladding with more resistant materials.

 - Cladding is applied whenever a long service life is expected from expensive components or when the workpiece cannot be produced entirely from the proper wear-resistant material.

 - Cladding of piping and manifolds is common in petrochemical industry applications and for power plant equipment; in the aeronautic industry, components for aircraft engine components are also often reinforced using this process.

 - The addition of the wire, preheated using the Joule effect via the control of a third current source, enables the special profile of the weld pool to be used and to considerably improve the efficiency of the procedure.

-- Complete control over dilution is provided with a rate of around 12% on the first layer and from 1.5 to 2% on the second layer.
+- Complete control over dilution is provided with a rate of around 12% on the first layer and from 1.5 to 2% from the second layer.